 2- Abstract:

+The present study aims to investigate Rudyard Kipling's short stories under under the light of the theories of Raymond Williams.
 Cultural materialism is a theory that was founded by Raymond Williams.
 It stresses that every text is equally important due to its non-aesthetic value, which shows the environmental conditions of its time.
 Additionally, it argues that literature is a product of its environment.
 The dominant forces in an environment usually influence the production of literature while stifling the voices of the powerless.
 Cultural materialism aims to unearth the voices of powerless by identifying the positions of the dominant forces in a text and the political commitment of a writer.
-“Black Jack,” “Poor Dear Mama,” “In Flood Time,” “With the Main Guard,” “The Wreck of Visigoth,” and “The Big Drunk Drag” are selected for study.
+In this regard, “Black Jack,” “Poor Dear Mama,” “In Flood Time,” “With the Main Guard,” “The Wreck of Visigoth,” and “The Big Drunk Drag” are selected for study.
 Most of these short stories are set in British India are part of Kipling’s “Soldiers Three and Other Stories” collection.
 Their setting in British India will help me explore imperialism and militarism from a cultural materialist perspective.
+The selected short stories will be studied from the perspective of cultural materialism.
 The study will employ close reading to identify the political commitments of the writer and the hegemonic positions of the selected stories.
+Finally, the study will suggest that Kipling's short stories support imperialism when they are analyzed through the perspective of cultural materialism.
 Hopefully, the study will reveal the effects of imperialism, militarism and other social evils.

 3- Definition of Key Terms: